nextflow-io/training/docs/nf_templates/7_testing.md

 !!! question "Exercise"

-    Execute your pipeline template using the `test` and `docker` profiles using the following command.
+    From within the `nf-core-mypipeline` folder, execute your pipeline template using the `test` and `docker` profiles using the following command.

     ```bash
     nextflow run nf-core-mypipeline -profile test,docker --outdir results